Progressive supranuclear palsy (PSP) is a movement disorder that occurs from damage to certain nerve cells in the brain.

 - Slow or stiff movements

-- Speech difficulties, such as low voice volume, inability to say words clearly, slow speech
+- Speech difficulties, such as low voice volume, not able to say words clearly, slow speech

 - Stiffness and rigid movement in the neck, middle of the body, arms, and legs